What Is A Skeleton Equation

 HCl + NaOH → NaCl + H₂O

 Remember, these are all unbalanced skeleton equations.
-They represent the initial step in describing a chemical reaction.
+Day to day, they represent the initial step in describing a chemical reaction.
 Balancing them is the next crucial step to obtain a complete and accurate depiction of the chemical process.

 Skeleton Equations and Stoichiometry: A Crucial Link